migtools/tackle-controls/README.md

 ### Tests environment

 The tests can be run without having to start any external components.
-In some situations, for example during development when you run multiple times in a short time the tests, it might be desiderable to speed up the tests execution.
+At the same time, there're situations, for example during development, when you run multiple times in a short time the tests and so it would be good to speed up the tests' execution.
 If the `TACKLE_KEYCLOAK_TEST_URL` environment variable is provided, the tests won't start the Keycloak testcontainer saving its startup time during tests execution.
 Keycloak can be started following the instructions above in [Keycloak](#keycloak) paragraph.
 Once Keycloak is started, set the `TACKLE_KEYCLOAK_TEST_URL` environment variable executing: